It’s been almost a year since my last update and I’m still living in Qatar. And yes, I still enjoy it here. In fact, I love my

 So please read on to learn about the Good, the Bad and even some of the Ugly of living here in the Persian Gulf.

 Above left: I walk down Doha's corniche (i.e., waterfront) every weekend – except in the summer, of course, because it's too hot then.

 Above right: Admiring the Doha skyline.

 Above left: Here's "Harvey," built a few years ago as the mascot for the Asian Games, which were held in Doha.
 It's

-supposed to be an oryx, a desert mammal that's like a deer.
+supposed to be an oryx, a desert mammal that's similar to a deer.
 But I call it "Harvey" because it reminds me of the fictional rabbit in Jimmie Stewart's

 film from 1950.

-Above center: This guy has a lot of balls.
+Above right: This guy has a lot of balls.

-Above right: Al Dafna Park in Doha is one of the few places in Qatar where you can walk on actual grass.
-Little kids love
+Left: Al Dafna Park in Doha is one of the few places in Qatar where you can walk on actual

 The Pros: Benefits of Living in Qatar